egpennington/foodOrderApp/READme.md

 ## Acknowledgements

-- Design inspired by the Scrimba Figma file specs.
+- Design inspired by the Scrimba Figma file specs from MOD5.